pasinduljay/Cloud-Native-Resource-Monitoring-Python-App/README.md

 kubectl get pods -n default (to check the pods)
 ```

-Once your pod is up and running, run the port-forward to expose the service
+Once your pod is up and running, run the port forward to expose the service

 ```bash
 kubectl port-forward service/<service_name> 5000:5000